 - With respect to the election of directors (Proposal No. 1), each nominee presented in Proposal 1 must be elected by a majority of the votes cast in person or by proxy at the Annual Meeting.
 Nominees are elected by a majority vote for non-contested director elections.
 Because the number of nominees properly nominated for the Annual Meeting is the same as the number of directors to be elected, the election of directors at this Annual Meeting is non-contested.
-If the number of votes "For" a nominee exceeds the number of votes "Withheld" (among votes properly cast in person or by proxy), then the nominee will be elected. - With respect to the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal No. 2), approval will require the affirmative vote of the holders of a majority of the total votes cast in person or by proxy at the Annual Meeting. - With respect to the approval of an amendment to our 2008 Stock Option and Incentive Plan including an increase in the number of the shares reserved for issuance thereunder by 900,000 shares to 2,233,333 shares and certain other administrative changes; (Proposal No. 3), approval will require the affirmative vote of the holders of a majority of the total votes cast in person or by proxy at the Annual Meeting. - With respect to the approval of an amendment to our 2004 Employee Stock Purchase Plan to increase the shares reserved for issuance thereunder by 250,000 shares to 276,666 shares shares (Proposal No. 4), approval will require the affirmative vote of the holders of a majority of the total votes cast in person or by proxy at the Annual Meeting.
+If the number of votes "For" a nominee exceeds the number of votes "Withheld" (among votes properly cast in person or by proxy), then the nominee will be elected. - With respect to the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal No. 2), approval will require the affirmative vote of the holders of a majority of the total votes cast in person or by proxy at the Annual Meeting. - With respect to the approval of an amendment to our 2008 Stock Option and Incentive Plan including an increase in the number of the shares reserved for issuance thereunder by 1,900,000 shares to 4,133,333 shares and certain other administrative changes; (Proposal No. 3), approval will require the affirmative vote of the holders of a majority of the total votes cast in person or by proxy at the Annual Meeting. - With respect to the advisory vote on the compensation of our Named Executive Officers as disclosed in this proxy statement (Proposal No. 4), approval will require the affirmative vote of the holders of a majority of the total votes cast in person or by proxy at the Annual Meeting.